-We are currently raising funds to stop commercial trophy hunting in more than a quarter of the Great Bear Rainforest in British Columbia.
+We have raised the funds to stop commercial trophy hunting in more than a quarter of the Great Bear Rainforest in British Columbia.

 Southern Great Bear Rainforest tenure